- Cape student sues, accuses school officials of slamming her to ground multiple times (04/28/16)42

 - Local company makes eco-friendly kitty litter that cuts cat-box smell (04/25/16)

 - Senator introduces bill for I-57 that would connect Sikeston with Little Rock (04/28/16)4

 Animal attack kills dog in Missouri Bootheel; residents suspect big cat

-Harley, a bloodhound belonging to Aaron Jamerson of Hornersville, Mo., died Tuesday from severe injuries resulting from an animal attack March 19 in the woods behind Jamerson's home.
+HORNERSVILLE, Mo. ≠≠≠-- Harley, a bloodhound belonging to Aaron Jamerson of Hornersville, died Tuesday as a result of the wounds from a March 19 attack.